-By Bradley J. Catalone, MD, Director of Clinical Affairs, and Mary Ann Drosnock, Infection Control Scientist, Olympus America
+Authored by: Dr. Bradley J. Catalone, Director of Clinical Affairs for Olympus America Inc. and Mary Ann Drosnock, Infection Control Scientist for Olympus America Inc.

-A utomated endoscope reprocessors (AERs) have been receiving a great deal of increased attention lately due to the FDA regulatory issues surrounding the Steris System 1, which as of Aug.
-2, will no longer be supported by the manufacturer in the United States.
-If your facility happens to be in the market for replacing or adding an AER, there are several to choose from, with state-of-the art technologies in every shape, size and feature/ function offering.
-But before you fill out that purchasing request, here are 10 critical things to consider.
+Automated endoscope reprocessors (AERs) have been receiving a great deal of increased attention lately due to the FDA regulatory issues surrounding the Steris System 1, which as of August 2, 2011, will no longer be supported by the manufacturer in the United States.
+If your facility happens to be in the market for replacing or adding an AER, there are several to choose from, with state-of-the art technologies in every shape, size and feature/function offering.
+But before you fill out that purchasing request, here a few critical things to consider:

-1. Scope mix - First take a look at your scope mix.
-If 80 percent of your inventory is Brand X, then it might make sense to first look at AERs designed specifically to reprocess scopes by that particular manufacturer.

-2. Acquisition costs/budget - Consider your budget limitations before you begin looking to appropriately narrow down your options.
-While the \$60,000 unit may have the most robust array of features, there are AERs with advanced technology for 50 percent of the price.
-As part of the equation, look at overall costs per cycle, including expenditures for service, support, energy, training, disinfectants and other consumables, such as test strips.

-3. Footprint and specifications - Next look at your environmental limitations.
+- 1. Scope Mix: First take a look at your scope mix.
+If 80% of your inventory is Brand X, then it might make sense to first look at AERs designed specifically to reprocess scopes by that particular manufacturer. - 2.
+Acquisition Costs/Budget: Consider your budget limitations before you begin looking to appropriately narrow down your options.
+While the \$60,000 unit may have the most robust array of features, there are AERs with advanced technology for 50% of the price.
+As part of the equation, look at overall costs per cycle, including expenditures for service, support, energy, training, disinfectants and other consumables, such as test strips. - 3.
+Footprint and Specifications: Next look at your environmental limitations.
 Does the AER fit within your available space?
 Does it use a standard power supply, or do you need to have a special power supply installed?
 Is special plumbing required?
 Are there any hard or soft water requirements?
 Consider any factors that could impact your reprocessing room layout or incur additional expense.
-Some of the new AERs boast footprints that are half the size of their competitors, which translates into double the reprocessing capacity in the same space.

-4. Automated records - There are many variations on the automated device tracking function, but the main purpose is to eliminate human error and the labor associated with manual entry.
+Some of the new AERs boast footprints that are half the size of their competitors, which translates into double the reprocessing capacity in the same space. - 4.
+Automated Records: There are many variations on the automated device tracking function, but the main purpose is to eliminate human error and the labor associated with manual entry.
 Automation may include operator identification as well as reprocessing time, date and error codes specific to each endoscope, tracked by model and serial number.
-Automation saves time and is an important enhancement to your infection control efforts.

-5. Disinfectants - Required chemicals for the AER play a critical role in determining reprocessing time, efficacy and energy efficiency.
+Automation saves time and is an important enhancement to your infection control efforts. - 5.
+Disinfectants: Required chemicals for the AER play a critical role in determining reprocessing time, efficacy and energy efficiency.
 A disinfectant that is used close to room temperature is generally more energy efficient since the chemical doesn't require extensive heating prior to use.
 Additionally, a disinfectant that requires a shorter contact time with the scope will speed up your turnaround time.
 When weighing your alternatives, look at the disinfectant's cost per cycle and evaluate its microbial efficacy to determine if it kills the full spectrum of clinically relevant microorganisms.
 Another important consideration is whether the unit has features (i.e., closed system or gaskets/filters to control vapors) that minimize staff exposure to the chemicals used in the AER.